1998 American League Championship Series: Game 4

 The Yankees looked to Orlando "El Duque" Hernández for a clutch pitching performance.
 Hernandez had come to the Yankees shrouded in mystery, having defected from Cuba just ten months earlier.
 He was making his postseason debut with this start against former Yankee Dwight Gooden.
 Paul O'Neill gave Hernandez a run to work with by hitting a home run off Gooden in the top of the first.
 In the fourth, Gooden walked two before Chili Davis's RBI double and Tino Martinez's sacrifice fly scored a run each.
-The Yankees added one more run in the ninth on Scott Brosius's sacrifice fly with two on off of Paul Shuey, the run charged to Dave Burba.
+The Yankees added one more run in the ninth on Scott Brosius's sacrifice fly with two on off Paul Shuey, the run charged to Dave Burba.
 Hernandez pitched seven shutout innings while Mike Stanton and Mariano Rivera pitched a scoreless eighth and ninth, respectively as the Yankees' 4–0 win tied the series 2–2.